kf8a/hobo/Readme.md

 ------------

 1. Edit the control.yaml file to reflect the current deployment.
-2. Download the Hobo logger data into the current directory making sure that the id number is the first thing in the Plot Title.
+2. Download the Hobo logger data into the download directory
 3. ruby hobo.rb > collected-data.csv
 4. ???
 5. Profit